sally0127/Neetcode150-Solutions/Binary Search/Binary Search/README.md

 **Binary Search**
 -
-🔗 Link:Binary Searc
+🔗 Link:Binary Search

 💡 Difficulty: Easy

-🛠️ Topics:
+🛠️ Topics: Binary Search (二分搜尋法) ,Array (數組),Divide and Conquer (分治法)

 ============================================================================

-You are given an array of distinct integers nums, sorted in ascending order, and an integer target.
+You are given an array of distinct integers nums, sorted in ascending order(升序), and an integer target.

 Implement a function to search for target within nums.
 If it exists, then return its index, otherwise, return -1.